isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-on-the-trail-of-francis-p-ng-author-of-fmsr.md

 Suddenly in the face of precious information I had been unable to gather for half a year, a shiver of excitement pulsed through me.
 Who exactly was Teo Poh Leng?
 Why did he publish under a different name?
 Why did he publish his poem in the United Kingdom?
 With these questions swirling in my head, I spent countless hours at my desk, trawling the Internet for more details as well as reaching out to various Singaporeans with many inquiries.

-#### **PIECING TOGETHER A PUZZLE: TEO'S BIOGRAPHY**
+#### **Piecing Together a Puzzle: Teo's Biography**

 Trawling through NewspaperSG, the digital newspaper database of the National Library Board (NLB), Singapore, to locate articles that contain the name Teo Poh Leng.
 I was able to ascertain that Francis P. Ng was a pseudonym that Teo adopted for <i>F.M.S.R.</i>.
 No wonder I could not find anything under Francis p.
 Ng!
 While I was still in Germany, I contacted librarian Tim Yap Fuan at the National University of Singapore (NUS), who was able to locate and make available to me pertinent materials from the NUS Central Library.

 Now hopeful that more sources about Teo could exist in other Singapore institutions, I decided I had to make a trip here.
-Shortly after arriving in the city, I met up with Michelle Heng, a librarian at the National Library, who offered to do some “sleuth work” - running around the library and checking shelf after shelf in search of old sources.
+Shortly after arriving in the city, I met up with Michelle Heng, a librarian at the National Library, who offered to do some “sleuth work” – running around the library and checking shelf after shelf in search of old sources.

 Based on various fragmented sources I have been able to gather, thanks to these librarians and various Singapore official records, this is What I have pieced together on the life of Teo Poh Leng.

 If the biographical note in Life and Letters To-day correctly affirms Teo’s birth year as 1912, then he was quite possibly born outside of Singapore.
-The Immigration &amp; Checkpoints Authority of Singapore conducted a search for a birth certificate based on “Teo Poh Leng”, his pseudonym “Francis P Ng” and his postal address of “700 Serangoon Road” - but no record was found.
+The Immigration &amp; Checkpoints Authority of Singapore conducted a search for a birth certificate based on “Teo Poh Leng”, his pseudonym “Francis P Ng” and his postal address of “700 Serangoon Road” – but no record was found.
 Neither could the Catholic Chancery archives of Singapore find a baptism record, although in his 20s Teo had been a member of the Catholic Young Men's Association.[^10] Perhaps he was born in today's Malaysia; after all in <i>F.M.S.R.</i> the traveller describes his journey to Kuala Lumpur, the Malaysian capital, as "coming home". [^11]

 Evidence shows that Teo studied at St Joseph's Institution ISJI).
 He took the School Certificate Examination in 1929.[^12] Cambridge examinations records, the only materials pertaining to Teo that SJI still holds, attest that he excelled in English literature. [^13] Teo graduated together with Kenneth Michael Byrne, who later became a member of the first People's Action Party cabinet in 1959. [^14]

-In 1931, two years alter a civil service appointment, Teo was admitted to Raffles College at Bukit Timah Road, the precursor of the University of Malaya and NUS.[^15] Raffles College had opened only two years before to groom local university- educated school teachers at a time when schools were dominated by British expatriates.
-Teo entered the college together with Paul Abisheqanaden (1914-2011), the first Singaporean choral and orchestral conductor: Lee Hah Ing (1914-2009), the former principal of Anglo-Chinese School; and Lokman bin Yusof (1914?-1972), the first Lord Mayor of the city of Kuala Lumpur. [^16]
+In 1931, two years alter a civil service appointment, Teo was admitted to Raffles College at Bukit Timah Road, the precursor of the University of Malaya and NUS.[^15] Raffles College had opened only two years before to groom local university-educated school teachers at a time when schools were dominated by British expatriates.
+Teo entered the college together with Paul Abisheqanaden (1914–2011), the first Singaporean choral and orchestral conductor: Lee Hah Ing (1914–2009), the former principal of Anglo-Chinese School; and Lokman bin Yusof (1914?–1972), the first Lord Mayor of the city of Kuala Lumpur. [^16]

-During his final year at Raffles College, as the editor of <i>Raffles College Union Magazine</i>, Teo encountered the Cornish poet Ronald Bottrall (1906-1989).[^17] In 1933, Bottrall had arrived in Singapore to become the Johore Professor at Raffles College, where he taught until 1937.[^18] The extensive overlaps between the literary texts Bottrall assigned to his students and the authors Teo discussed in the magazine suggest that Teo possibly attended Bottrall’s course.[^19] According to Rajeev S. Patke, Teo’s “Prolegomena to the Modern Poets” (1936), what he calls a rare up-to-date comprehensive sketch on modernist authors, indeed “owes something to Bottrall”[^20] Teo’s admiration of Bottrall’s poems in the same essay suggests that Bottrall had also influenced him as a poet.
+During his final year at Raffles College, as the editor of <i>Raffles College Union Magazine</i>, Teo encountered the Cornish poet Ronald Bottrall (1906–1989).[^17] In 1933, Bottrall had arrived in Singapore to become the Johore Professor at Raffles College, where he taught until 1937.[^18] The extensive overlaps between the literary texts Bottrall assigned to his students and the authors Teo discussed in the magazine suggest that Teo possibly attended Bottrall’s course.[^19] According to Rajeev S. Patke, Teo’s “Prolegomena to the Modern Poets” (1936), what he calls a rare up-to-date comprehensive sketch on modernist authors, indeed “owes something to Bottrall”[^20] Teo’s admiration of Bottrall’s poems in the same essay suggests that Bottrall had also influenced him as a poet.
 Interestingly, considering that Bottrall's complete name was Francis James Ronald Bottral, it is possible that Teo’s pseudonym Francis P. Ng for his longest poem F.S.M.R. was his way of paying homage to his mentor.

 It is highly likely that, upon graduation from Raffles College in 1934, Teo became a school teacher.
-No record of his school employment has been found but the <i>Blue Book</i> notes that he was a civil servant from 1934 to 1939.[^21] <i>Chorus</i>, the journal of the Singapore Teachers' Association, affirms that, in 1938, Teo served on the subcommittee of the magazine together with Percival Frank Aroozoo (1900-1969), the former headmaster of Gan Eng Seng School and father of Mrs Hedwig Anuar (1938-), the first Singaporean director of the National Library of Singapore. [^22] Although publication of the <i>Blue Book</i> ceased in 1940 and hence provides no record of Teo's status after 1939, it would be fair to speculate that he was a teacher at least until 1941.
+No record of his school employment has been found but the <i>Blue Book</i> notes that he was a civil servant from 1934 to 1939.[^21] <i>Chorus</i>, the journal of the Singapore Teachers' Association, affirms that, in 1938, Teo served on the subcommittee of the magazine together with Percival Frank Aroozoo (1900–1969), the former headmaster of Gan Eng Seng School and father of Mrs Hedwig Anuar (1938–), the first Singaporean director of the National Library of Singapore. [^22] Although publication of the <i>Blue Book</i> ceased in 1940 and hence provides no record of Teo's status after 1939, it would be fair to speculate that he was a teacher at least until 1941.
 In the 1941 issue of <i>Chorus</i> I chanced upon Teo’s poem "The Spider". [^23]

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/francispng/erangoonRoad.jpg)
 <div style="background-color: white;">Serangoon Road, circa 1911.
 At the time Serangoon Road was serviced by a single tram line running from Mackenzie Road depot to Paya Lebar.
 Teo very likely lived at 700 Serangoon Road in the early 1930s, today an empty plot of land just in front of the Kwong Wai Shiu Hospital. <i>Arkshak C Galstaun Collection,courtesy of National Archives of Singapore. </i></div>